Selected in OUTSIDE Magazine as one of the top 25 trips to take in 2018.

-We offer two versions of Part II, alternating between trips.
-Both are 5-day/5-night adventures.
-We call one of these Cuba’s Wild East, as our focus is on hiking and exploring Alexander Humboldt National Park as well as the town of Baracoa.
+We offer Cuba’s Wild East, and our focus is on hiking and exploring Alexander Humboldt National Park as well as the town of Baracoa.
 This itinerary follows the perimeter of the island, circling back to two nights in Santiago de Cuba.
 Our other option is the Origins of the Revolution, and visits the Castro’s birthplace and the mountains of the Sierra Maestra where the Revolution took hold.
 This trip also includes time in Santiago de Cuba.
-Both end in Holguin and both offer an extension to Havana if desired.

 Dates & Rates